Chris-Bortel/Reading-Notes/code-301/read07.md

 Fieldng and company built the web to talk to any machine anywhere in the world. the machines that we use had to be upgraded to be able to do that.
 - "redirect" is when a machine needs something that it does not have, so it asks another machine for it.
 The URL is how this is done.
   - URLs can be thought of as nouns they are the objects that we want.
-  - adversely, a CS theory called "polymorphism" which acts as a verb. *different nouns can havve the same verb applied to them*.
+  - adversely, a CS theory called "polymorphism" which acts as a verb. **different nouns can havve the same verb applied to them**.
-    - You can GET nouns also, ( GET, PUT, and DELETE )
+    - You can GET nouns also, ( GET, PUT, and DELETE ) which means getting/ doing something to different resources.

-# WIP